+Our Father, our King! inscribe us in the book of redemption and salvation.
 Our Father, our King! inscribe us in the book of maintenance and sustenance.
 Our Father, our King! inscribe us in the book of merit.

 Our Father, our King! inscribe us in the book of forgiveness and pardon.
 Our Father, our King! let salvation soon spring forth for us.

 Our Father, our King! hear our voice, spare us, and have mercy upon us.
 Our Father, our King! receive our prayer in mercy and in favour.
 Our Father, our King! open the gates of heaven unto our prayer.
 Our Father, our King! we pray thee, turn us not back empty from thy presence.
 Our Father, our King! remember that we are but dust.

-Our Father, our King! let this hour be an hour of mercy and a time of favour with thee.
+Our Father, our King! let this hour be an hour of mercy and a time of favour with thee. ...